MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/redis-support.md

    > [!IMPORTANT]
    > The `redis.username` should change to the managed identity object (principal) ID.
+   >
-   > If you are using user-assigned managed identity, also need to add property `spring.cloud.azure.credential.client-id` with your user-assigned managed identity client id.
+   > If you're using user-assigned managed identity, you also need to add the property `spring.cloud.azure.credential.client-id` with your user-assigned managed identity client ID.

 ### Connect to Azure Cache for Redis via Azure Resource Manager